LilithElina/CPANG19/pages/toy_examples.md

 	vg view -dpS tiny.vg | neato -Tpdf -o tiny.pdf

-For these small graphs, the difference it not that big, but for more involved cases, these layouts can be much easier to read.
+For these small graphs, the difference it not that big, but for more involved cases these layouts can be much easier to read.

 It's also possible to read the graph in different formats.
 For instance, we can write the graph in GFA, modify it using text processing tools, and read it back in:

-    vg view tiny.vg >tiny.gfa
+    vg view tiny.vg > tiny.gfa

-The GFA file has three elements. `S` records represent nodes, `L` records represent edges, and `P` records represent paths.
+The GFA file created by `vg view` has three elements. `S` records represent nodes, `L` records represent edges, and `P` records represent paths.
-We can use grep to remove the path lines:
+We can use grep to remove the path lines, then use `vg view` again to create the DOT output:

     cat tiny.gfa | grep -v ^P | vg view -dp - | dot -Tpdf -o tiny.no_path.pdf